landerwells/shire_blocker/WORKLOG.md

 # Shire Blocker Development Log

 ## Next Priority Tasks
+- Working on persisting the bridge, but running into errors where the state does not get sent from the daemon upon updates.
 - Due to current architectural constraints, starting a block does not cause blacklisted sites to actually get blocked.
 This is because of the one-way message sending of the current bridge design.
 If this were changed to be a multi-directional, it would potentially eliminate this issue.
 It is worth looking.
 - Need better error handling and propagation, especially when starting the daemon
 - Maybe locking persistence first